-Indications Family scientific name Plant name Housing, anti-rheumatism, fever, cough and asthma Potato Solanum alatum Routarab Sleepy, Mucus, Milk maker, Relaxing Espand Peganum harmala Espand Elimination of gastrointestinal, tonic, augmentative, anticonvulsant Chicory Achillea Yarrow Kidney stones and bladder, diarrhea, bloating of the stomach and intestines Apiaceae Eryngium Eryngium Killer of fever, appetizer, tonic and laxative Fumaria Fumaria officinalis Fumaria Improvement of the function of stomach, Killer of fever, disinfectant Chicory Artemisia Artemisia showing the loss of organic matter.
+Indications Family scientific name Plant name Housing, anti-rheumatism, fever, cough and asthma Potato Solanum alatum Routarab Sleepy, Mucus, Milk maker, Relaxing Espand Peganum harmala Espand Elimination of gastrointestinal, tonic, augmentative, anticonvulsant Chicory Achillea Yarrow Kidney stones and bladder, diarrhea, bloating of the stomach and intestines Apiaceae Eryngium Eryngium Killer of fever, appetizer, tonic and laxative Fumaria Fumaria officinalis Fumaria Improvement of the function of stomach , Killer of fever, disinfectant Chicory Artemisia Artemisia scale and burn it in a crucible and burn on heat to remove smoke from burning them.
+The samples were then placed in a 450 $^{\circ}$ C electric furnace for 4 to 5 hours, resulting in a white ash showing the loss of organic matter.
 (Organic matter in plants affects atomic absorption).

-After cooling the samples in a desiccator, 30 ml nitric concentrated nitrile was added to each crucible, and after complete dissolution, by the Watton filter paper 42 was straightened and then dissolved in 2% nitric acid and distilled into volume and the dilution factor was recorded.
+Measurements of heavy metals were performed according to standard AOAC 991.11 method (AOAC).
+Weigh 5 g of each sample on a digital volume and the dilution factor was recorded.
 Finally, the concentrations of heavy lead, cadmium, copper, zinc and iron elements in the medicinal plants were determined using the atomic absorption device (American Analyst 700 model) found in Shiraz Food and Drug Lab.
 The machine parameters for reading the levels of cadmium, lead, zinc, copper and iron were in accordance with Table 2.